lingsoft/haily-memad-lid-pipeline-test-/README.md

 {
    "response":{
       "type":"annotations",
-      "annotations":{
-         "spoken_language_identification":[
+      "warnings": [],
+      "annotations": {
+         lang: [
             {
-               "start":number,
-               "end":number,
-               "features":{
-                  "lang":str,
-                  "true_label":str
+               "start": number,
+               "end": number,
+               "features": {
+                  "true_label": str
                }
-            },
+            }
          ]
       }
    }
 }
 ```

 ### Response structure

+- `lang` (str)
+  - the corresponding identified language.
+Only one language returns
 - `start` and `end` (float)
   - the time indices of the recognized language parts (in second).
 If use case 1, each start and end pair has a time interval of 2 seconds.
-- `lang` (str)
-  - the corresponding identified language.
-Only one language returns
 - `true_label` (str)
    - the corresponding true label of language.
 One of these labels: 'de', 'en', 'fi', 'fr', 'sv', and 'x-nolang'.
 The property presents only when the corresponding annotation/diarization json text in the request is sent.